MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/vdi-2.md

 #### Troubleshooting

-- Not optimized with VDI 2.0 and instead you see:</br>"AVD Media Optimized"</br>"Citrix HDX Optimized"
+- Not optimized with SlimCore and instead you see:</br>"AVD Media Optimized"</br>"Citrix HDX Optimized"
   - Error Codes 2000 ("No Plugin") and 2001 ("Virtual Channel not available") are the most likely causes.

   1. Make sure your 'Virtual Channel Allow list' is properly configured to allow MSTEAMS, MSTEAM1, MSTEAM2.